The History Department will fund research travel for PhD students with two types of awards to be disbursed between July 1, 2023 and June 14, 2024.

-History Research Travel Grants (HRTGs) will be available both to pre-dissertation students (maximum award $2,000) and dissertation students (maximum award $3,000).
+History Research Travel Grants (HRTGs) will be available both to pre-candidacy students (maximum award $2,000) and post-candidacy students (maximum award $3,000).
 For the latter, students must have defended the prospectus and advanced to candidacy by the time they take up the grant funding (not necessarily at the time of application).

-Applications are due by April 27 and awards will be announced by May 7.
+Applications are due by March 15 and awards will be announced in mid-April.
 The grants will be distributed on a competitive basis.
 Priority will be given to those students who do not have access to other sources of funding, whether external or internal to Yale (such as RITM or MacMillan).
 Applications from all fields will be considered.
 Applications will be evaluated by the Graduate Advisory Committee and in consultation with the Chair.
 In any given instance, the committee may fund only part of the request.

 Reimbursement Policies and Procedures

 All funds will be disbursed as reimbursements and must follow all university rules for research expenditures.
 Receipts need to be submitted within ten days after completing your travel.
 Receipts over 120 days old will not be reimbursed.

 - All reservations have to be in your name